CyborgCodeSyndicate/roa-libraries/api-interactor-test-framework-adapter/README.md

             * `"Expected Headers"` if `data` contains `"headers"`.
             * `"Expected Response Body"` if `data` contains `"body"`.

-This keeps **all low-level behavior** from `api-interactor` but makes every request, response, and validation fully visible in Allure.
+This keeps **all low-level behaviour** from `api-interactor` but makes every request, response, and validation fully visible in Allure.

 #### Hook Processing (BEFORE/AFTER)